Jake Charles: Barnsley

 On 1 September 2016, Charles signed for fellow Championship club Barnsley on a contract until the end of 2016–17.
 On 25 November 2016, he joined National League club York City on loan until 1 January 2017.
 Charles was released by Barnsley at the end of 2016–17.

 Stalybridge Celtic

 Charles signed for Northern Premier League Premier Division club Stalybridge Celtic on 28 July 2017.
 He made 45 appearances in all competitions, scoring 12 goals, as Stalybridge finished in 22nd place in the table.
 He left the club at the end of 2017–18.

 Stafford Rangers

 In October 2018, Charles joined Northern Premier League side Stafford Rangers and scored on his debut.

 Farsley Celtic

 On 29 May 2020 National League North club Farsley Celtic announced they had signed Charles.

 In June 2021, Charles returned to Stafford Rangers.
 He finished the season with nine goals in 39 appearances in all competitions.

 In May 2022, it was announced that Charles had joined Scarborough Athletic following their promotion to National League North.
+On 29 September, he joined FC United of Manchester on an initial one-month loan deal.
+In November 2023, he joined Ashton United on an initial one-month loan deal.
+The following month, the loan was extended by an additional two months.
+After remaining on loan at Ashton, Charles was released by Scarborough at the end of the season.

+On 8 June 2024, Charles joined Northern Premier League Premier Division side Whitby Town.